Earth’s 4 Primary Atmosphere Layers

-There are 4 primary layers of the atmosphere on Earth: the troposphere, stratosphere, mesosphere, and thermosphere.
+There are 4 primary layers of the atmosphere on Earth.

 And the thermosphere can be further broken up into the ionosphere and exosphere.

-But what is the purpose of each layer and how does it relate to Earth?
+Let’s dig a bit deeper in the purpose of each atmosphere layer and how does it relate to Earth.

 1 The Troposphere

-The troposphere is the layer that we live in and extends about 12 km upwards.
+The troposphere is the layer that we live in.
+The troposphere starts at ground level and extends about 12 km upwards.

-This is where all the weather occurs and it’s the air that we breathe.
+This is where all weather occurs and it’s the air that we breathe.

 A significant amount of the troposphere is just 2 gases.
-78% of the troposphere is nitrogen and 21% is oxygen.
+For example, 78% of is nitrogen and 21% is oxygen.
 For the remaining 1%, it’s mostly argon and carbon dioxide.

 2 The Stratosphere